mikedilger/resolv-rs/README.md

 You cannot specify a DNS server separate from editing `/etc/resolv.conf` for the entire system.

-`libresolv-sys` was generated from glibc version 2.31 on linux and may not be compatible with older systems or systems of other flavours.
-Additionally, the thread-safe interfaces are used, which may not be available on older systems.
-Pull requests which improve portability are appreciated.

 Not all NS record types are supported yet.

+The thread-safe interface is used, which may not be available on older systems.

+Depending on the version of glibc installed on the system, one of several adapter modules is chosen.
+It is likely that some systems will require making a new adapter module from one of the existing ones.
+These are in libresolv-sys/lib.d.
+Pull requests with additional adapters are welcome.

 ## License